ianedwards-jpg/Heroku-React-Table-App/README.md

 ## Overview

-Heroku JSON Table Application is a dynamic table used to display JSON data in a table that can be sorted alphabetically, by phone number, or by .
+Heroku JSON Table Application is a dynamic table used to display JSON data in a table that can be sorted alphabetically, by phone number, by Employee ID or any other field.

 ## Views